apimap/helm-charts/README.md

 - A **Jenkins plugin** to automate information parsing and upload
 - A **CLI** to enable manual information uploads

-## Build and Run
+## About
 ___

-This library contains the rest client that the Jenkins plugin and CLI uses to communicate with the service API.
+This library contains HELM Charts used to run the different services.

-#### Build JAR

-Based on Java the easiest way to build the artifact is using **build**

-> gradlew build

-#### Requirements

-Java version 8 or newer.

 ## Contributing
 ___